Academic Honesty Policy

 A reference is a way of indicating to the reader, in an orderly and systematic form, where information has been obtained from.
-References must be included as an acknowledgment of the sources used, and enable the reader to trace and consult the source of the work and, verify the data that has been presented.
+References must be included as an acknowledgment of the sources used, and should enable the reader to trace and consult the source of the work in order to verify the data that has been presented.
 A reference is deemed obsolete if it cannot be traced.

 Any references to interviews (transient) should state the name of the interviewer, the name of the interviewee, the date and the place of the interview, in the specific format of the referencing style used.